Home

 Sweden has a very good economy and always welcomes skilled people.
 EU/EEA citizens have the right to work in Sweden provided they are able to support themselves, either by work or by independent means.
 Many of our clients and students have found jobs there.

 However, it is important to speak Swedish up to a certain standard to make yourself employable, which corresponds to level B2 of the European framework for languages (CEFR).
-We can take you up to that level and get you certified as well!
-Click on the Level Descriptions and Swedex Examinations links to the left for more information.
+Click on the Level Descriptions link to the left for more information.

 When you arrive in Sweden you must register your right of residence with the Swedish Migration Board within three months.
 For detailed information on rules and how to register please visit the website of the Swedish Migration Board at www.migrationsverket.se.